uri-raviv-lab/pyceres/ceres/docs/source/nnls_solving.rst

    Maximum number of trial step size iterations during each line search, if a step size satisfying the search conditions cannot be found within this number of trials, the line search will stop.

-   The minimum allowed value is 0 for trust region minimizer and 1 otherwise.
-If 0 is specified for the trust region minimizer, then line search will not be used when solving constrained optimization problems.

    As this is an 'artificial' constraint (one imposed by the user, not the underlying math), if ``WOLFE`` line search is being used, *and*